srsudeeksha/Frontend_Development_Internship_Indolike/README.md

-# Indolike Frontend Internship Projects
+# Indolike Frontend Development Internship

 A collection of 3 frontend projects completed during my internship at Indolike.